eapenm/terraform-beginner-bootcamp-2023/journal/week0.md

 gp env HELLO='world'
 ```

-All future workspaces launched will set the env vars for all bash terminals opened in thoes workspaces.
+All future workspaces launched will set the env vars for all bash terminals opened in those workspaces.

 You can also set en vars in the `.gitpod.yml` but this can only contain non-senstive env vars.